NAFTeam/NAFF/docs/src/Guides/05 Components.md

 ## Select Your Favorite

-Sometimes there might be more than a handful options which user need to decide between.
+Sometimes there might be more than a handful options which users need to decide between.
 That's when a `Select` should probably be used.

 Selects are very similar to Buttons.
 The main difference is that they need options, which you supply by passing a list of `SelectOption`.